| Written by Constance Stickler

 In practice, the pharmaceutical industry and regulators agree that temperature fluctuations are occasionally acceptable, provided they are not too severe and do not last too long.

 But what do "not too strong" and "not too long" mean?
-Data from temperature studies and stability testing are combined to find that out.
-A generous margin of error is added to be on the safe side.
-The result is an absolute maximum temperature and the period of time in which the storage conditions may deviate without jeopardising quality, safety or effectiveness.
+Data from temperature studies and stability testing are combined to find out.
+To be on the safe side, a generous margin of error is added.
+The result is an absolute maximum temperature and the period of time in which the storage conditions may deviate without jeopardising quality, safety, or effectiveness.

 Until not too long ago, manufacturers and transporters were aware of the potential but lacked the tools to apply and monitor it.
 The challenge: the budget has to be divided between each stage of the transport.
 Only with new technologies in temperature monitoring and coordinated QA management can safe transport be guaranteed despite using the budget.